jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 input string.
 To support convenient parsing, we can introduce a disjunction operator, exactly as Swierstra and Hughes do: the addition of the `Suspend` operator does not undermine their treatment of disjunction in any way.

+> The zipper cannot go beyond an unresolved disjunction.
+That is ok if we assume that
+> the parser has indeed online behaviour.

 ## Error correction